Integrations//

 Once authorized, you'll be redirected back to Cremit and the channel will be ready to use.

-Note: If you prefer to use Slack Incoming Webhooks instead of the OAuth app, select the Webhook tab and enter your webhook URL directly.
+Note: If you prefer using Slack Incoming Webhook instead of the OAuth app, select the Webhook tab in the Channel setup.

 Step 4: Create Alarm Rules